Banner image: Dylan Emmons, Vermillion Lakes Viewpoint

 By Celeste Hackenberg

 When we think of Canada, the word “nature” and its corollaries, “clean,” “green,” and “serene” are among the first associations.
 It would be no surprise, then, to learn that the national parks scene of our northern neighbor is truly magnificent.
-In 2017, Canada is turning 150, and is generously offering a birthday gift of free admission to all of its national parks.
 Of the most celebrated of these attractions is Banff, a quaint town clasped in the jagged hands of Alberta’s Rocky Mountains.
 Famous for a landscape that juxtaposes commanding skyscraper-cliffs with tranquil aquamarine lakes and soothing hot springs, Canada’s first national park is well-worth the pilgrimage.

 My partner Dylan and I were visiting Calgary for my sister’s wedding, and decided to spend the next day together relaxing somewhere as different as possible from New York City.
 I am from British Columbia, a province with license plates that boast of its beauty, and I think it took going away and coming back to realize how much Alberta, only a few hundred miles away, had to offer.

 Banff is located just an hour and a half outside of Calgary, the third largest city in the country, so it is easily accessible via Calgary International Airport (YYC) and a rental car.
 Try creating a price alert on a site such as Hotwire to get the best deal on both.
 On the drive west, near-neon yellow canola fields light your periphery as the Rockies grow into the foreground, becoming increasingly majestic.